uriva/code-style-guide/README.md

 Motivations:

 - Bug occurrence is correlated to amount of code.
 The more code you write, the more debugging has to be done.
-- Long implementations are usually a sign for duplication or design problems, and duplication is the opposite of reuse.
+- Long implementations are usually a sign for duplication or design problems.
+- Duplication is the opposite of reuse.
-- Code reuse enables easier code optimization (many usages are improved by a single optimization).
+- Code reuse enables easier code optimization because many locations can be improved by a single optimization.
-- Scope size correlates to amount of possible interactions (in a scope, the reader must assume that any two elements can interact).
+- Scope size correlates to amount of possible interactions.
+In other words, in a code scope, a reader must assume that any two elements can interact.
+This means that scope length is correlated to cognitive load.

 Therefore perhaps the only objective metric by which a design can be examined is code length.